 It appears that inadequate warnings were provided about the potential health risks of talcum powder.
 The lawyers at Saiontz & Kirk, P.A. are reviewing potential ovarian cancer lawsuits for women who have used:

 According to allegations raised in talcum powder lawsuits, manufacturers placed their desire for profits before consumer safety by withholding information about the potential cancer risk from consumers for years.

 Talc Powders: Johnson’s Baby Powder and Shower-to-Shower Powder

 Talc has been used as a cosmetic powder for thousands of years.
 It is available in numerous body powders, though some companies have switched to corn starch and other substitutes due to concerns over talcum powder health risks.

-A number of studies have suggested that side effects of talcum powder as a feminine hygiene product may increase a woman’s chances of developing ovarian cancer.
+Despite the widespread use of the products among women, a number of studies have suggested that side effects of talcum powder as a feminine hygiene product may increase a woman’s chances of developing ovarian cancer.

 In 1982, a report published by the New York Times suggested that Johnson & Johnson was aware that women may be three times as likely to develop ovarian cancer if they use talcum powder on their genitals.

 Despite calls for additional warnings to be added or for talcum powder recalls to be issued to ensure women are aware of the risk, the only warnings provided to women indicate to avoid contact with the eyes or broken areas of skin.

 In 2013, a study published in the medical journal Cancer Prevention Research looked at data on about 2,000 women who used talcum powder on the genital area.
 The findings suggested that women who use talc body powder may have a 20% to 30% higher risk of ovarian cancer when compared to women who do not use the baby powder or body powder products